Don Paul Fowler: Life

 Fowler was from a Birmingham working-class background and went to King Edward VI Camp Hill School for Boys there.
 After completing his studies at Christ Church, Oxford, Fowler was first appointed Lecturer in Classics at Magdalen College (1976–77), subsequently Dyson Junior Research Fellow in Greek Culture at Balliol College (1978–80), then, at the early age of 28 years, Fellow and Tutor in Classics at Jesus College, holding simultaneously a University Lecturership in Greek and Latin Literature at Oxford University (1981–99).
 Endowed with an outgoing temperament, Fowler was connected to numerous classicists in North America and Europe.
 His command of Italian enabled him to give even extemporized talks in that language.
 Thus, he became an important middleman between Italian Latinists and British classicists in the eighties.
-He kept close ties in particular with Gian Biagio Conte and Alessandro Barchiesi and the Italian peridiocal Materiali e discussioni per l'analisi dei testi classici.
+He kept close ties in particular with Gian Biagio Conte and Alessandro Barchiesi and the Italian periodical Materiali e discussioni per l'analisi dei testi classici.
 Fowler also was on the editorial boards of further periodicals (amongst others Journal of Roman Studies and Arachnion).

 Fowler married classicist Peta Fowler (née Moon) in 1977 and they had a daughter, Sophia.
 He died of cancer in Oxford on 15 October 1999.